ArjunM98/move-smart-contracts/README.md

 To run this project locally, first install all dependencies using `npm install`.

-Afterwards, build the project using `npm build`.
+Afterwards, build the project using `npm run-script build`.

 Lastly, start the application using `npm start` and visit `http://127.0.0.1:8888/`.